baguinaga/TypeMatch/README.md

 # TypeMatch

+## Description

-An app that aims to match people based on similar interests and or personality
+TypeMatch is a full-stack app that aims to match people based on similat interest and/or personality type.